 Much appreciated are the short statements that stress the relativity of everything in

-the universe including the natural phenomena and the general behavior of men.
-Below is a quote from the chapter II.
+the universe including the natural phenomena and the general behavior of man.
+Below is a quote from the chapter 2.

 All in the world know the beauty of the beautiful, and in doing (Legge's translation).

 this they have (the idea of) what ugliness is; they all know the skill

 of the skilful, and in doing this they have (the idea of) what the

 -> Commented chapters: chap.
 1 | chap.
 2 | chap.3 | chap.
 12 | chap.18

 -> Our online course explaining the basics here